zazuko/data-cube-curation/README.md

 Alternatively, you may replace the `SPARQL_ENDPOINT` variable completely with your desired installation URL.

+Finally, if the triple has a separate SPARQL Update endpoint, you can add a `SPARQL_UPDATE_ENDPOINT` variable to `.env`.

 Once that's done run from the repository root:

 ```